jdepool/BOXI-GESTION-3/replit.md

 # Recent Changes

-**2025-10-14**: Updated Pagos table for lighter, more uniform appearance - column headers use `text-xs font-medium text-muted-foreground p-2`, and Orden/Fecha cell values also use `text-muted-foreground` for consistency.
-This creates a cohesive lighter look matching other Ventas tabs.
-Earlier, implemented auto-calculation for Total Orden USD field in Nueva Venta Manual and Nueva Reserva Manual forms (auto-sums individual product totals, displayed as read-only with muted background).
+**2025-10-14**: Added Fecha de Entrega column to Despachos table after Nombre column, with conditional warning display - shows amber warning ("⚠️ Sin fecha - Pendiente de agregar") only when order status is "A despachar" AND fechaEntrega is missing, otherwise shows formatted date or neutral "—" dash.
+Renamed "Cliente" column to "Nombre" for consistency across tables.
+Earlier updates: Pagos table styling unified with lighter appearance using `text-muted-foreground` for Orden/Fecha cells and column headers; auto-calculation for Total Orden USD in manual sales forms.

 # User Preferences